withastro/docs/src/pages/en/guides/markdown-content.md

 ### Frontmatter `layout`

-Astro provides Markdown and MDX pages with a special frontmatter property for `layout`.
+Astro provides Markdown and MDX pages with a special frontmatter `layout` property.

 This must be a relative path (or [alias](/en/guides/aliases/)) to an Astro [layout component](/en/core-concepts/layouts/#markdownmdx-layouts).
 This component will wrap your Markdown content, providing a page shell and any other included page template elements.